What is it?

 Not everyone with this condition requires treatment.
 Based on your symptoms, and the severity of the disease, the decision, if treatment is necessary, will be made.
-Often treatment starts a glucocorticoid such as prednisone.
-This medicine suppresses the immune system throughout the body and prevents continued attack of the liver.
+Often treatment starts with a glucocorticoid such as prednisone.
+This medicine suppresses the immune system throughout the body and prevents the continued attack of the liver.
 While often effective there are many associated side effects because the drug works widely throughout the body.
-Sometimes other medicines that impact the immune system will be added such as azathioprine, 6-mercaptopurine, methotrexate or mycophenolate.
+Sometimes other medicines that impact the immune system will be added such as azathioprine, 6-mercaptopurine, methotrexate, or mycophenolate.

 Treatment is usually continued until there are no signs of continued inflammation of the liver; (remission) unless, the person develops side effects, or the medication does not seem to be making any impact.
 People typically will be in remission about a year after treatment is started, 65% are in remission by a year and a half, and 80% by three years of treatment.
 After treatment is stopped, many people will need to be retreated, because the disease can reactivate, and the liver can be attacked.

 If the condition does not respond to treatment, or if the disease is severe, liver transplantation may be an option.

 Eat a normal, healthy diet and avoid substances that can damage the liver, this includes alcohol, prescription, and over-the-counter medicines (especially acetaminophen/Tylenol and nonsteroidal anti-inflammatory drugs), herbs, vitamins, and dietary supplements.

 Copyright © 2012 GI Associates.
 S.C.
 All Rights Reserved.